 Although not expressly referred to by Lewison LJ, it might be helpful here to note Lord Taylor’s statement in Derby Magistrates, at [FLR] 523, as to the rule that: ‘…the refusal of the client to waive his privilege, for whatever reason, or for no reason, cannot be questioned or investigated by the court.’ (mentioned in R v Lisa Joy EWCA Crim 1719, paragraph 32)

 Australian/USA Authorities and Garvin Trustees Ltd

 Two Australian cases were referred to.
-In both, the respective courts had held, correctly in Lewison LJ’s opinion, that privilege continues to attach to such communications made by a corporate client, even after the corporation has been dissolved.
-In the Federal Court case Lake Cumbeline Pty Ltd FCA 1479, 136 ALR 58, and in the Court of New South Wales case Swaab v Commissioner of the NSW Police Service NSWSC 901.
-The Investors reliance upon two countervailing decisions from USA proved to be unpersuasive.
+In both, the respective courts had held, correctly in Lewison LJ’s opinion, that privilege continues to attach to such communications made with/by a corporate client, even after the corporation has been dissolved - in the Federal Court case Lake Cumbeline Pty Ltd FCA 1479, 136 ALR 58, and in the Court of New South Wales case Swaab v Commissioner of the NSW Police Service NSWSC 901.
+The Investors reliance upon two countervailing decisions from the USA proved to be unpersuasive.

 Garvin Trustees Ltd